bonafideduck/react-highlight-within-textarea/README.md

 ## Properties

-placeholder, highlight, onChange, value
+value, onChange, ref, placeholder, highlight, selection

 **value**: This can either be the text value or a DraftJs [EditorState](https://draftjs.org/docs/api-reference-editor-state/#internaldocs-banner).

-**onChange**: This is called whenever the text value changes.
-You must upcate value to accepth this change.
+**onChange**: This is called whenever the text value or selection changes.
+You must update value to accept this change.
+You only have to set the selection property if you want to change the current selection.

-**onDraftJSChange**: Whenever there is any change, including cursor motion, this is called with a EditorState from DraftJS.
-This can be used for more advanced interaction with DraftJS.

 **ref**: Standard React ref.